Stephanieewelu/Software.Architecture.Packages/README.md

 - Final review and cleanup of documentation.
 - Enhanced API usage documentation with more examples and detailed explanations.

-- Added a line for commit 3.
+- Added a line for commit 6.
+- Implemented enhanced user authentication module with improved security features and detailed documentation.3.
 - Added a line for commit 4.
 - Added a line for commit 5.